flatironinstitute/sciware/24_Types/main.md

 * Try to think about your problem starting with data: how do you represent your input, state, etc.
 * Write down and name your types
 * Build functions that transform between representations to process data
-* Consider avoiding error checking at the beginning of functions, shift to type
+* Consider replacing error checking at the beginning of functions with constrained types